 Permaculture planting is typically done in zones around your home taking into account where natural sunlight, water, shade, and traffic patterns naturally occur.
 Because you utilize naturally occurring resources, your labor to water, weed, and control pests and disease is minimized.

-The way to do this is to research and learn how to plant your own food forest as explained in this video:
+The way to do this is to research and learn how to plant your own food forest.

 What is a Food Forest?

 A food forest is planted using permaculture design principles and concentric circles, called guilds.
 It is combined with companion planting to mimic nature as much as possible, plants basically grow wild in communities that center around a fruit or nut tree.

 The concentric circles of a food forest guild include:

 - Canopy or tall tree layer, usually a fruit or nut tree

 - Understory or low tree layer, like a mulberry tree

 - Herb layer such as comfrey, basil, etc.